-Belgium, as a member state of both the UN and the EU, has the obligation of carrying out the several sanction systems in a correct way.
+Belgium, as a member state of both the UN and the EU, has the obligation of appropriately implementing the sanction regimes.

-If both a UN and an EU system are in force, the EU system should be followed (which implements the UN-sanctions and can never be less rigid).
+If both a UN and an EU sanction regime are in force, the EU regime should be followed (which implements the UN sanctions and can never be less strict).